brag4918/image-stitcher/README.md

 - ~~Add documentation for using the ImageStitcher module.~~ Done

-- Add examples of how to set up folder and config.yaml file.
+- ~~Add examples of how to set up folder and config.yaml file.~~ Done

 - Create getter methods for the ImageStitcher module/class.